Phosphorus Pools Associated with Fish in the Archipelago Sea

 This article is not in any list yet, why not save it to one of your lists.Abstract

-This study compiled and updated data for constructing the phosphorus budget of the Archipelago Sea, with a particular focus on estimating the size of phosphorus pools associated with fish populations.
-Biomass data and species-specific phosphorus content were used, and a bioenergetic modeling approach was applied to Baltic herring (Clupea harengus membras) and European perch (Perca fluviatilis) to estimate species-specific food consumption and nutrient excretion.
+This study compiles and updates data to construct the phosphorus budget of the Archipelago Sea (northern Baltic Sea, Europe), with a particular focus on estimating phosphorus pools associated with fish populations.
+Biomass data and species-specific phosphorus content were utilized, and a bioenergetic modeling approach was applied to Baltic herring (Clupea harengus membras) and European perch (Perca fluviatilis) to estimate species-specific food consumption and nutrient excretion.
 Between 2001 and 2024, average total phosphorus concentrations were 28% higher than during the baseline period of 1983–1989.
-From 1998 to 2023, the annual average fish catch in the Archipelago Sea was 15,516.5 tons (16.3 kg/ha), of which 73.1% consisted of commercially harvested herring.
-The annual catch contained, on average, 83.4 tons of phosphorus.
-Fishing may have removed annually phosphorus equivalent to approximately 0.6% of the total phosphorus pool in the water column and surface sediment, or 1.4% of the estimated total phosphorus load of the Archipelago Sea.
-The contribution of fish to phosphorus turnover is minor; phosphorus recycling is dominated by plankton.
-Planktivorous fish and their prey recycle nutrients already present in the water column and are therefore not the root cause of eutrophication.
+From 1998 to 2023, the annual average fish catch in the Archipelago Sea was 15,516.5 tons (16.3 kg/ha), with 73.1% consisting of commercially harvested herring.
+Other abundant catch species included, for example, pikeperch (Sander lucioperca), northern pike (Esox lucius), and European smelt (Osmerus eperlanus).
+On average, the annual catch contained 83.4 tons of phosphorus.
+Fishing may have annually removed an amount of phosphorus equivalent to approximately 0.6% of the total phosphorus pool in the water column and surface sediment, or 1.4% of the estimated total phosphorus load to the Archipelago Sea.
+The contribution of fish to phosphorus turnover is minor, as nutrient recycling is dominated by plankton.
+Planktivorous fish and their prey recycle nutrients already present in the water column and are therefore not the primary drivers of eutrophication.